 Welcome to the CCHS Speech and Debate Team!!

 This co-curricular activity encourages students to find their voice and speak out on issues that are important to them and to the community.
-The students learn critical thinking, research skills, communication skills, knowledge of current events and foster friendships.
+The students learn critical thinking, research skills, communication skills, knowledge of current events and foster lasting networks.

 Speech Events are classified as either Interpretive Events (IE), Platform Events or Limited Prep Events.